Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Decoding algorithms

-In \lineref{line:MWPM_graph}, the \texttt{MWPM\_graph} function finds a minimum-weight perfect matching (MWPM)~\cite{Edmonds}, i.e., a perfect matching $L \subset K$ such that the total distance $\sum_{(u,v) \in L} w(u,v)$ is minimum.
+which are all possible candidates for pairing.
+In \lineref{line:MWPM_graph}, the \texttt{MWPM\_graph} function finds a minimum-weight perfect matching (MWPM)~\cite{Edmonds}, i.e., a perfect matching $L \subset K$ such that the total distance $\sum_{\{u,v\} \in L} w(u,v)$ is minimum.
 For our implementation, we employ the C++ library, Blossom V~\cite{BlossomV}.

-In \lineref{line:MWPM_connect}, for each matching pair $(u,v) \in L$, we connect the vertices $u$ and $v$ with a path which consists of edges, i.e., applying $Z$ ($X$) operators to the qubits located at the centers of horizontal (vertical) edges, respectively.
+In \lineref{line:MWPM_connect}, for each matched pair $\{u,v\} \in L$, we connect the vertices $u$ and $v$ with a path which consists of edges, i.e., applying $Z$ and $X$ operators to the qubits located at the centers of horizontal and vertical edges, respectively.
+This path has weight $w(u,v)$, i.e., it is chosen to attain the distance defined by Eqs.~\eqref{eq:distance_u_v_internal}, \eqref{eq:distance_u_v_virtual_white}, \eqref{eq:distance_u_v_virtual_gray}, or \eqref{eq:distance_u_boundary}.
 The set of these edges forms a recovery chain $C_\bullet$.

-The \texttt{MWPM} function invokes the \texttt{MWPM\_CHAIN} function twice, i.e., for the syndromes $S_\mathrm{white}$ and $S_\mathrm{gray}$ on the white gray and faces, respectively.
-Note that, the syndromes on only faces of the same color may be connected.
+The \texttt{MWPM} function invokes the \texttt{MWPM\_chain} function twice, i.e., for the syndromes $S_\mathrm{white}$ and $S_\mathrm{gray}$ on the white and gray faces, respectively.
+Note that only syndromes on faces of the same color may be connected.

-The MWPM algorithm is too complicated to implement in a hardware system such as FPGA.
+Implementing the MWPM decoder efficiently on hardware such as FPGAs is challenging due to its algorithmic complexity and memory/communication requirements.
 Thus, we propose a simple variant algorithm in \secref{sec:greedy_matching}.